-For many of these participants, they never imagined that they would be where they are now upon their release.
-One participant shared,
+Many participants never imagined that they would be where they are now.
+One participant shared:

 I wouldn't have expected myself to be doing the stuff I'm doing today, getting myself ready to get my CADC [Certified Alcohol and Drug Counselor] and being a recovery coach working out of the jails and reentry systems, helping the guys.
 I would've thought I would've been dead.
 I actually came close to it.
 So, yeah, it's a big help.